-There are about 60,000 waste portable battery collection points in Greece, or one per 182 residents.
+There are over 65,300 (63,000 in 2015) waste portable battery collection points in Greece, or one per 165 residents (2015, AFIS).
+AFIS selects counties for bin placement by identifying those counties with the lowest share of nationwide existing collection containers in proportion to their share of Greece's population.
 AFIS places collection bins at easily accessible sites including municipalities, schools, supermarkets, shops, public institutions, hospitals, military units, private companies, banks and department stores.
 AFIS notes that the collection volume and the number of collection points increased from 2006 to late 2010 but have slowed down since 2011 due to the general economic conditions and closure of shops.